BuggleInc/plm-dockers/dockerfile/plm-judge/README.md

            -d <name of your image>
 ```

-The judge application should be running and waiting for an execution request through the message queue.
+The PLM-judge application should be running and waiting for an execution request through the message queue.

 ## More in details

-When building the judge docker image, the JAR of PLM-judge is expected to be found inside the subdirectory ```target/```.
+When building the PLM-judge docker image, the JAR of PLM-judge is expected to be found inside the subdirectory ```target/```.

 To get this JAR, you can either build the application using [Play Framework docker image](https://github.com/BuggleInc/plm-dockers/tree/update/dockerfile/play) or the command ```activator assembly``` if you setup the development environment.